Search results for

 Other iOS 18 beta features

-Apart from the aforementioned features, iOS 18 beta 1 includes some other welcome additions, such as a redesigned Fitness app and Freeform Scenes.
-However, we will dive into these in our upcoming watchOS 11 and iPadOS 18 hands-on articles, respectively, as they aren’t iPhone-centric features.
+Apart from the aforementioned features, iOS 18 includes some other welcome additions, such as a redesigned Fitness app and Freeform Scenes.
+If you want to learn more about these, check out our watchOS 11 and iPadOS 18 hands-on articles, respectively, as they aren’t iPhone-centric features.
 There are also smaller tweaks across the operating system, like granular contact sharing permissions in apps and Journal goals and insights.

 iPhone iOS18 Control Panel